-In the year 2014, 2015 and 2016, other revenues amounted to THB 44.64 million, THB 55.72 million and THB 44.97 million respectively.
-Other revenues are mostly interest earned from fix deposit bank accounts and bill of exchange from financial institutions.
+In the year 2015, 2016 and 2017, other revenues amounted to

+THB 55.72 million, THB 44.97 million and THB 49.03 million respectively.
+Other revenues are mostly interest earned from fixed deposit bank accounts, bills of exchange from financial institutions, and Government bonds.

-Analysis of the Company and Its Subsidiary's Financial Position decreased, mostly because of depreciation of project cost and leasehold improvement of land, building and equipment.
+Analysis of the Company and Its Subsidiary's Financial Position

-The Company's total assets are equivalent to THB 4,354.11 million, THB 4,446.69 million and THB 4,380.47 million as of 31 December 2014, 2015 and 2016, respectively.
-The figure as of 31 December 2016 has slightly
+The Company's total assets as of 31 December 2015, 2016 and 2017 are equivalent to THB 4,446.69 million, THB 4,380.47 million and THB 4,356.72 million respectively.
+The outstanding balance as of 31 December 2017 has slightly decreased.
+The main reason was the depreciation of project cost and leasehold improvement of lands, buildings and equipment during the year.

-The Company's total liabilities as of 31 December 2014, 2015 and 2016 equals to THB 673.57 million, THB 693.56 million and THB 643.02 THB, respectively.
-The total liabilities as of 31 December 2016 decreased from the previous year due to the decrease of the construction cost which was a result from the settlement, return of guarantee deposit and payment of consideration in accordance with the terminal concession agreement.
+The Company's total liabilities as of 31 December 2015, 2016 and 2017 are equivalent to THB 693.56 million, THB 643.02 million and THB 602.58 THB respectively.
+The total liabilities as of 31 December 2017 decreased from the previous year due to the payment of consideration in accordance with the terminal concession agreement, the settlement of the construction costs, and the write-off of deposit guarantees, which became revenue gained due to the breaches of agreement by customers.

-The shareholder's equity is equivalent to THB 3,680.54 million, THB 3,753.13 million and THB 3,737.45 million as of 31 December 2014, 2015 and 2016, respectively.
-The shareholder's equity has continuously increased from the net profit after deducted by the dividend payment.
+The shareholder's equity as of 31 December 2015, 2016 and 2017 are equivalent to THB 3,753.13 million, THB 3,737.45 million and THB 3,754.14 million respectively as a result of the Company's net profit after deduction of the interim dividend payment.